smolfiddle/CompactVault/TECHNICAL_ARCHITECTURE.md

 The frontend is a dependency-free, single-page application (SPA) written in vanilla JavaScript (ES6+).
 The HTML, CSS, and JavaScript are embedded as strings within `server.py`.

--   **Virtual Rendering:** The asset list uses virtual scrolling, rendering only the visible items in the DOM.
-This ensures the UI remains fast and responsive even with thousands of assets.
+-   **Pagination:** The asset list is now paginated, with the server sending one page of assets at a time.
+This ensures the UI remains fast and responsive even with thousands of assets, without the complexity of virtual scrolling.
 -   **Backend-Driven Logic:** The frontend is designed to be a "dumb" client.
 It is primarily responsible for rendering the data provided by the backend.
-Crucial logic, such as sorting, is handled entirely by the backend to ensure consistency.
+All crucial logic, such as filtering and sorting, is handled entirely by the backend to ensure consistency and performance.

 ## 5. Key Data Flows